redox-os/book/src/porting-applications.md

 grep -nrw "function-name" --include "*.rs"
 ```

-You will insert the function name in `function-name`.
+You will insert the function name in `function-name`

 ## Create a BLAKE3 hash for your recipe

-You need to create a BLAKE3 hash of your recipe tarball if you want to merge it on upstream, for this you can use the `b3sum` tool, it can be installed from `crates.io` with `cargo install b3sum`.
+You need to create a BLAKE3 hash of your recipe tarball if you want to merge it on upstream, to do this you can use the `b3sum` tool that can be installed from `crates.io` with the `cargo install b3sum` command.

 After the first run of the `make r.recipe-name` command, run these commands: